bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 Assistant.
 Whenever I leave the house, this gets enabled.
 If I return, it's turned off again.
 In order for Schedy to notice the toggling, I added an automation to Home Assistant which fires a ``schedy_reschedule`` event.
-How that can be done has already been shown above.
+How that can be done has already been shown :ref:`here
+<schedy/expressions/examples/considering-the-state-of-entities>`.

 Now let's get back to the schedule rule.
 When it evaluates, it checks the state of ``input_boolean.absent``.
 If the switch is turned on, it evaluates to ``Add(-3)``, otherwise to ``Skip()``.

-As you know from above, ``Add(-3)`` is a so-called :doc:`postprocessor
-<postprocessors>`.
-Think of it as a temporary value that is remembered
-and used later, after a real result was found.
+``Add(-3)`` is a so-called :doc:`postprocessor <postprocessors>`.
+Think of it as a temporary value that is remembered and used later, after a real result was found.

 Now, my regular schedule starts being evaluated, which, of course, is different for every room.
 Rules are evaluated just as normal.
 If